Ready to design and publish an ad in Mailchimp's Ad Builder? First, read these tips to help optimize your content for Facebook and Instagram.

 - Test out different types of ads.

-MailChimp's Ad Builder helps you create ads with one static image, or carousel ads with up to five different images and calls to action.
-Try both, and see which one your audience likes best.
-See some examples of Facebook ads with one image, or Facebook ads in carousel format.
+Mailchimp's Ad Builder helps you create ads with one GIF or static image, or carousel ads with up to five different static images and calls to action.
+Try each option and see which one your audience likes best.

 - Avoid all caps and lots of exclamation points.